LarsBesselmann/JAX-RPC_Demo/README.md

 ### Fast path: Use the already migrated client and test it on Liberty
+As the steps for the conversion of the JAX-RPC-CLient are the same as for the JAX-RPC service, an already updated project has been provided.
+You can use that project to just test the end-2-end scenario JAX-WS client to JAX-WS service, both running on Liberty.

 1. Copy the already converted client project